 My final design thesis was to create a resource to help student newspapers with design & production.
 The result was a book, Requires Assembly, that was eventually published and distributed to all student papers in Canada (and used as a text book for news design courses).
 At the same time I began giving workshops on editorial design, and began two important contracts.
 The first, designing the School of Design's Annual, and the second, working on the Globe and Mail's redesign team where I produced documentation and layout guides.
 I even had numerous opportunities to layout various Globe and Mail pages.
 I continued working around Toronto on editorial redesign projects, as well as several contracts creating prototypes newspapers for the Toronto Star (designing elements that eventually were included in the Star Metro dailies).

 Toward the end of 2008, when the economy was in rough shape and the news design industry was shifting away from shrinking newspapers, I moved to Winnipeg and continued freelancing as I switched to a digital role.
 In March 2009 I began working working at the product incubator Tipping Canoe where I focused on one core product Quidco, before it was spun out from the incubator.
 In 2010 I joined the spun out Quidco team and moved to London.
 After 5 years growing the Quidco product, design team and membership, I returned to the incubator to bring ux to new startups.
-After a year in Berlin, I returned to Canada to lead the mobile app design team at Canadian Tire.
+After a year in Berlin where I helped create and launch Refash, I returned to Canada to lead the mobile app design team at Canadian Tire.
 While based in Winnipeg, I travelled often to the head office while we performed a thorough user-centric redesign of the core ecommerce mobile app.